AngelicaMarc/OPTCONproject/README.md

 MODEL PARAMETERS AND INITIALIZATION

-We've defined all the model parameters, setted initial conditions and initialized the state stack and the control input stack.
+We've defined all the model parameters, set initial conditions and initialized the state stack and the control input stack.

 COMPUTATION OF DYNAMICS OF THE SYSTEM

-We've firstly defined a conditional variable "flag" that return the continous-time derivatives if flag==False and the discrete-time dynamics when flag==True.
+We've first defined a conditional variable "flag" that return the continous-time derivatives if flag==False and the discrete-time dynamics when flag==True.
 The discretization is computed by the implementation of the forward Euler method, updating the state variables xxp at the next time step.

 COMPUTATION OF THE JACOBIAN